Generative Neural Operators through Diffusion Last Layer: Uncertainty Quantification and Probabilistic Surrogates

 \subsection{Conditional Diffusion Models as Probabilistic Surrogates}

-In this work, we interpret conditional diffusion models as implicitly learning an input-conditioned posterior over outputs, denoted by $p(\theta \mid \mathcal{D}, a)$.
-Unlike the Bayesian setting, which seeks a single posterior $p(\theta \mid \mathcal{D})$ independent of the input, conditional generative models learn a \emph{family} of distributions over $\theta$ indexed by $a$.
-This makes conditional diffusion models naturally suited to Problem~\ref{pr:stocahstic}, where the target is a full conditional distribution and classical Bayesian parameter posteriors do not directly learn aleatoric variability.
+In this work, conditional diffusion models directly learn a predictive distribution over output representations conditioned on the input, denoted by $p(\theta \mid \mathcal{D}, a)$.
+This contrasts with Bayesian neural operator approaches, which infer a posterior over model parameters and obtain predictive uncertainty through the resulting posterior predictive distribution.
+Conditional generative models instead learn a family of output distributions indexed by $a$, making them naturally suited to Problem~\ref{pr:stochastic}.

-Finally, we note that \emph{underfitting} in diffusion training can be linked to \emph{epistemic uncertainty}.
-In operator learning, data often sparsely cover the conditioning space, so $\rho_0(\cdot\mid c)$ is reliable near the training support but less certain under extrapolation.
-When $\mathcal{L}_{\mathrm V}(c)$ remains nonzero, the residual mismatch reflects limited information in $\mathcal{D}$ and can be interpreted as epistemic uncertainty.
+In deterministic or nearly deterministic settings, diffusion underfitting may also provide a heuristic indication of epistemic uncertainty.
+If the underlying solution operator is deterministic, the conditional output law should ideally concentrate around a single solution for each condition $c$.
+Residual variability in the learned distribution is then more naturally attributed to limited data, model approximation error, or incomplete optimization rather than irreducible aleatoric randomness.
+In this sense, a nonzero $\mathcal{L}_{\mathrm V}(c)$ can be viewed as a qualitative indicator of residual uncertainty associated with limited information in $\mathcal{D}$.

-Moreover, if the learned velocity field $v_\phi$ depends Lipschitz-continuously on the condition $c$, then the induced conditional distributions vary in a controlled way: small perturbations of $c$ lead to small changes in $\rho_0(\cdot\mid c)$ in $\mathcal{W}_2$, while the guarantee naturally weakens as $c$ moves farther from the training support, aligning with increased epistemic uncertainty under extrapolation.
-A precise statement and discussion of this conditional stability bound are provided in Appendix~\ref{app:theory_diff}.
+Finally, the learned conditional generator satisfies a useful stability property.
+If the learned velocity field $v_\phi$ is Lipschitz continuous in the condition $c$, then the generated conditional distributions vary continuously with $c$ in $\mathcal{W}_2$.
+This shows that the learned output law changes in a controlled manner under small perturbations of the input condition.
+We emphasize, however, that this regularity property is not a calibrated epistemic uncertainty guarantee.
+A precise statement is provided in Appendix~\ref{app:theory_diff}.